jsoref/heartwood/CONTRIBUTING.md

 # CONTRIBUTING

 Contributions are very welcome.

+## Contributing Issues

+Contributing issues are an excellent way to ensure your problem will eventually get looked at.

+If creating an issue, please make sure to include:
+- actual behaviour you're observing,
+- the behaviour you were expecting instead,
+- steps to reproduce your issue,
+- the output of `rad debug`,
+- the contents of the log files referred to by that output.

+## Contributing Code

 When contributing code, please follow these simple guidelines.

 * Follow the coding guidelines when proposing code changes ([see below](#code-style)).